pradeepch99/dnscan/README.md

-    -T --tld                                  Scan for the domain in all TLDs -o --output <filename>                    Output to a text file -i --output-ips <filename>                Output discovered IP addresses to a text file -v --verbose                              Verbose output
+    -T --tld                                  Scan for the domain in all TLDs -o --output <filename>                    Output to a text file -i --output-ips <filename>                Output discovered IP addresses to a text file -s --output-subs <filename>               Output discovered Subdomains to a text file -v --verbose                              Verbose output
     -h --help                                 Display help text